ReeveVanneman/occupations/README.md

 ## todo (maybe):

 - singularizing text words:
 Find a better package than inflect?
+nosingularize.txt now has 200+ lines of titles to override the behavior of the inflect routine singular_noun

 - punctuation:
 Possessive 's now becomes a separate word.
 That helps for some codings;